About Winter Activities in 2 Alpes

 For all those who have ever wondered what it is like to be inside a piste basher high on the mountain, you can find out for yourself.
 After the lifts close, you will be able to ride a piste basher from 2600m right up to the top of the glacier.
 You will be treated to champagne, cake and a 360-degree view of the sunset.
 Ask at the tourist office for details.

 Raquette à Neige or Snow-shoeing in and around Les 2 Alpes is a perfect activity for bad weather conditions or for non-skiers.
-Don't forget to wear comfortable and waterproof boots and take a few snacks and some water with you.
-Either set out on your own, or join a group led by a knowledgeable local guide or activity company and explore the hidden parts of the ski area.
-Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire or buy snowshoes from most Sports Shops.
-Grab a trail map from the Tourist Office and be sure to check the weather forecast before you go.
+Don't forget to wear comfortable and waterproof boots.
+Either set out on your own, or join a group led by a knowledgeable local guide and explore the hidden parts of the ski area.
+Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
+Be sure to check the weather forecast before you go.

 Snowmobile / Skidooing